ICT4LT Module 2.1

 Above all, when introducing new software, make sure that students understand the demands that it will make on them, and provide them with strategies which will enable them to make the most of what is on offer, whatever the teaching style embedded in it.

-For example, a teacher who favours whole-class teaching will find this style of teaching greatly enhanced by the use of an interactive whiteboard or a standard data projector and wall screen.
+A teacher who favours whole-class teaching will find this style of teaching greatly enhanced by the use of an interactive whiteboard or a standard data projector and wall screen.
 This enables the teacher, for example, to share with her students a PowerPoint presentation of new vocabulary or points of grammar or to encourage them to work together on the development of a text by word-processing individual input and editing it according to the feedback given by other members of the group.
 See Section 7, Module 1.3, headed Using PowerPoint, and Section 4, Module 1.4, headed Whole-class teaching and interactive whiteboards.

 3.4.2 Taking a task-based approach in small groups